pglet/website/docs/tutorials/python.md

 Now we are ready to create a multi-user ToDo app.

-For a start, we'll need a Textbox for entering task name and "Add" button with event handler that will display a checkbox with a new task:
+For a start, we'll need a Textbox for entering task name and "Add" button with event handler that will display a checkbox with a new task.

+Create `todo.py` with the following contents:

 ```python title="todo.py"
 import pglet